Lung Cancer Treatment

 Lung cancer surgery options include:

-• Lobectomy: A lobectomy allows doctors to remove an entire lobe, so the cancer doesn’t spread to other areas of the body.
-It’s the most commonly used lung cancer surgery, according to the American Lung Association (ALA).
+• Lobectomy: A lobectomy allows doctors to remove an entire lobe so the cancer doesn’t spread to other areas of the body.
+It’s the most common lung cancer surgery, according to the American Lung Association (ALA).

-Doctors may recommend surgery for an SCLC patient if there’s only a single cancer tumor found in the lungs.
-However, less than 5% of SCLC patients will be able to undergo surgery.
+Surgery is also used to treat SCLC if doctors find just one cancer tumor in the lungs.
+However, fewer than 5% of SCLC patients will be able to undergo surgery.

-It can take several months to recover from a lung cancer surgery, according to the ACS.
-Some lung cancer patients may suffer from side effects like fatigue, blood clotting, infections, and pneumonia.
+It can take several months to recover from a lung cancer surgery, according to the American Cancer Society (ACS).
+Some patients may suffer from side effects like fatigue, blood clotting, infections, and pneumonia.
+But, the potential benefits of surgery — including the chance to be fully cured or achieve long-term survival — make it an important treatment to consider.

 Chemotherapy uses medication to kill cancer cells.
 It is one of the most widely used lung cancer treatments.
-Chemotherapy is used to treat both small cell and non-small cell lung cancer at any stage.
+Chemotherapy can help treat SCLC and NSCLC at any stage.

 Doctors can use chemotherapy:

-Chemotherapy may be the main lung cancer treatment used in patients with stage 3 or stage 4 NSCLC.
-The cancer has often spread so far in these cases that the patient can’t safely undergo surgery.
+• By itself: Chemotherapy may be the main lung cancer treatment used in patients with stage 3 or stage 4 NSCLC if surgery isn’t possible.

-Doctors use chemotherapy to amplify the effects of a lung cancer surgery.
-They may give doses of chemotherapy before surgery to shrink tumors or after surgery to destroy microscopic cancer cells that may have been left behind.
+• With surgeries: Doctors may give doses of chemotherapy before surgery to shrink tumors or after surgery to destroy cancer cells that may have been left behind.

-The ACS notes that chemotherapy can be used alongside immunotherapy and/or targeted therapy to treat cases of late-stage lung cancer.
+• With other treatments: Chemotherapy can be used alongside immunotherapy, radiation, and/or targeted therapy to treat cases of late-stage lung cancer.

-Doctors will look to spread out your chemotherapy doses to limit your side effects.
+Doctors will spread out your chemotherapy doses to limit side effects like fatigue and nausea.
 This is called giving chemotherapy in cycles.

-Call (877) 446-5767 to learn how you can afford chemotherapy and other asbestos lung cancer treatments.
+Call (877) 446-5767 to get help affording chemotherapy and other lung cancer treatments.
 Our team can answer any questions you have.

 Radiation therapy (also known as radiotherapy) uses energy beams to destroy cancer cells and tumors.
-Doctors can use radiation therapy on its own to treat lung cancer or use it to supplement surgery and chemotherapy.
+Doctors can use radiation therapy on its own or with other treatments to help lung cancer patients.

 Types of radiation for lung cancer include:

-• Brachytherapy: Doctors put a radioactive substance directly in the body to shrink the tumors.
-It is also known as internal radiotherapy because of this.
+• Brachytherapy: Doctors put a radioactive substance directly into the body to shrink the tumors.
+It is also known as internal radiotherapy.

-Like chemotherapy, radiation can also destroy healthy cells along with cancerous ones.
-This can lead to side effects like hair loss and fatigue.
-Doctors will do everything they can to limit the side effects while still making sure the radiation helps you.
+Radiation can also destroy healthy cells along with cancerous ones, leading to side effects like hair loss and fatigue.
+Doctors will do all they can to limit these side effects.

 Immunotherapy boosts the body’s immune system so it can fight cancer.